zorael/kameloso/README.md

 A command-line IRC bot.

 kameloso sits and listens in the channels you specify and reacts to certain events, like bots do.
 It is a passive thing and does not respond to keyboard input.
-It works on Freenode and Rizon-like servers; QuakeNet syntax is way too foreign and support is not planned.
+It works on Freenode, Rizon-like and QuakeNet servers.
+QuakeNet support just sort of happened and remains beta-level.

 Current functionality includes: